 The animation is expressive, and gets away with several gory images.
-The backgrounds are detailed–I especially love that the parlor where Jaffrey dies has pale green walls with floral wallpaper borders, which looks a lot like my own living room, except that I don’t have a haunted spinet or little antique gravestone carvings flying around.
+The backgrounds are detailed–I especially love that the parlor where Jaffrey dies has pale green walls with floral wallpaper borders, a lot like my own living room, except that I don’t have a haunted spinet or little antique gravestone carvings flying around.
 Much of the dialog is taken from Hawthorne and has a lovely old-fashioned feel; the worst I can say is that a couple of the voice actors sometimes sound as if they don’t understand their lines and are reading deadpan directly from the script.

 A young couple invites a reporter friend over to experience their new Shining Trapezohedron with them.
 He says that he just wants to watch them use it at first, but since they’ve already doped up his tea to help “expand his perceptions,” he’s in for the ride of his life, like it or not.

 The Trapezohedron is taken from Lovecraft’s The Haunter of the Dark, but otherwise this film has little to do with that story.
 The “expanded” experience involves increased awareness of each others’ consciousness and a kind of telepathy, and that’s when the couple suggests they can step it up into actual body-swapping.
 This has a distinctly Thing on the Doorstep vibe.
 And then we find out that the woman has cancer…

 The Final Nights of E. Zann